specta/specta/README.md

 #import "Specta.h"
 ```

-Standard XCTest matchers such as `XCTAssertEqualObjects` and `XCTAssertNil` work, but you probably want to add a nicer matcher framework - [Expecta](http://github.com/petejkim/expecta/) to your setup.
+Standard XCTest matchers such as `XCTAssertEqualObjects` and `XCTAssertNil` work, but you probably want to add a nicer matcher framework - [Expecta](http://github.com/specta/expecta/) to your setup.
 Or if you really prefer, [OCHamcrest](https://github.com/jonreid/OCHamcrest) works fine too.
 Also, add a mocking framework: [OCMock](http://ocmock.org/).

-## WRITING SPECS
+## EXAMPLE

 ```objective-c
 #import "Specta.h"